 Symptoms of fever

-For PwMS, symptoms can get worse without an increase in lesions – this is all known as a ‘pseudo-exacerbation’ which can mean both a return of old symptoms and a worsening of existing ones.
+For PwMS, symptoms can get worse without an increase in lesions – this is all known as a ‘pseudo-exacerbation’ or pseudo-relapse, which can mean both a return of old symptoms or a worsening of existing ones.

 Although these symptoms should return to a normal baseline level as the body cools (Uhthoff’s phenomenon), as can be seen during exercise, it can make the already very unpleasant flu even more debilitating for PwMS, as it will often worsen fatigue, cognitive problems, balance and visual disturbance.